liuqivandy/BioCluster/README.md

 rownames(lung_bulk)<-lung_bulk[,2]
 lung_bulk<-lung_bulk[,c(-1,-2)]

-## evaluate the biological reproducibility of each subcluster of lungobj1 in the GTEx bulk lung expression
+## evaluate the biological reproducibility of each subcluster of lungobj1 in the external GTEx lung expression
 lungobj1<-BioCluster(lungobj1,lung_bulk)

 ## Plot the BioCluster result